Geodan/i3dm.export/docs/technical-transforms.md

 The exporter outputs **Y-up** glTF.

 ### 1.4 ECEF → glTF Y-up swizzle
-The exporter maps vectors/points from ECEF to glTF Y-up using the same swizzle in both position and orientation code:
+In ECEF mode, the exporter maps vectors/points from ECEF to glTF Y-up using the same swizzle in both position and orientation code:

 ```
 ToYUp(x, y, z) = ( x,  z, -y )